mediacloud/sous-chef-kitchen/docker/README.md

 (as above, the base_url should match how the `kitchen-api` is actually deployed.)

 `python buffet.py auth` will sync the client to the kitchen (will interactively prompt for the email/key if not already provided in the environment)

+`python buffet.py status` will generally show if all the moving pieces are happy

 ### Test the kitchen
 This sample incantation runs a keyword extraction job.